hyosung11/Launch-School/Courses/JS109/answer_snippets.md

 foo();
 ```

-The code will logs the values `1`, `2`, `3`, `1`, `2` and then throw a `ReferencError`.
+The code will logs the values `1`, `2`, `3`, `1`, `2` and then throw a `ReferenceError`.
 This  example illustrates variable scoping rules, specifically that nested functions have their own variable scope, and that inner scope variables cannot be accessed in the outer scope.

 ### Variable Shadowing